icnicoli/icnicoli/README.md

-- 👋 Hi, I’m Nicoli
+- 👋 Salut, I’m Isaac
-- 👀 I like UI/UX Designing and Development
-- 🌱 I’m currently in college
+- ❤️ I'm passionate about design and development
+- 👀 Right now I'm tinkering on... my resume
+- 🌱 à part ça, j'aime aussi apprendre la géographie
-- 📫 How to reach me: sabandalisaac@gmail.com | @icnicoli on Insta!
+- 📫 Reach me on my email: sabandalisaac@gmail.com

 <!---
 icnicoli/icnicoli is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.